linkeddatacenter/BOTK-core/README.md

 States that the annotated subject  is near (from a geographic point of view) to a another object.

 ### botk:[similarStreet]
-This functiona property States that the annotated LocalBusiness has an address translitteration (i.e. the string representation of a postal address  from a lexical point of view) similar to the the one of another local business  (e.g "Via Leonardo Da Vinci,1 - NAPOLI" is similar to "Viale L.Davinci,1 - MILANO").
+This functiona property States that the annotated subject has an address translitteration (i.e. the string representation of a postal address  from a lexical point of view) similar to the the one of another local business  (e.g "Via Leonardo Da Vinci,1 - NAPOLI" is similar to "Viale L.Davinci,1 - MILANO").